 Crane Lake In Minnesota - Voyageurs National Park Entry

-Crane Lake is the southern entry to Voyageurs National Park, the western entry to the Boundary Waters Canoe Area (BWCA), Quetico Provincial Park where sightseeing and wildlife abound and also shares a border with Superior National Forest.
+Crane Lake is the southern Gateway to Voyageurs National Park, the western entry to the Boundary Waters Canoe Area (BWCA), Quetico Provincial Park where sightseeing and wildlife abound and also shares a border with Superior National Forest.
 It is interconnected and affords access to all the lakes within VNP as well as an entryway into Canada.
 There are 100 miles of border lakes - Sand Point, Namakan, Kabetogama, Rainy, Little Vermilion, Loon and Lac La Croix.

 As you plan your visit to Crane Lake, click on the Crane Lake News and Events to see what else is going on while you’re here.